lauraluiz/commercetools-graphql-vue/README.md

 }
 ```

-Now you can create GraphQL queries and mutations in any Vue component.
+Now you can create GraphQL queries and mutations to commercetools in any Vue component.